Fractured Magic: Chapter Fifteen

 The dryad nodded and turned to run back into the barracks.

 “No, you don’t!”
-Roman hissed.
-He threw the knife, and Maebhe watched it spin as if in slow-motion.
-It hit its target, sinking deep into the dryad’s shoulder and making him stumble, but he pushed through the door anyway and disappeared from sight.
+Roman threw the knife, and Maebhe watched it spin as if in slow-motion.
+It hit its target, sinking deep into the dryad’s shoulder and making him stumble, but he managed to push through the door anyway and disappeared from sight.

 With reinforcements coming from both ends, they were officially out of time.